 There are some things that just don’t need to come along for the ride.

 While your individual needs will vary depending on where you’re studying, how long you’ll be there, whether you’re volunteering or doing an internship as well and whether you play sports or other activities that require specific clothing, there are some things that just don’t need to come along for the ride.
-Here are a few things that shouldn’t be making an appearance at customs:
+We've already shared what you should pack for study abroad; here are a few things that shouldn’t be making an appearance at customs.

 1. Heavy Liquids in Bottles (with a Few Important Exceptions)